 As told by thru-hiking bloggers

 Mosquitoes, Heat, Personal Battles, and other Honorable Mentions

-PCT thru-hike top challenges left off may worthy extreme challenges of thru-hiking in 2017.
-Indeed, in such a tough year, many candidates were crowded out of blogger’s posts.
-There just a was little room left for bloggers to mention mosquitoes.
-I guess all things are relative.
-It was also an extreme year for heat with bloggers making many mentions of heat.
-There was relentless wind in Southern California for some bloggers.
+Many worthy extreme challenges of thru-hiking in 2017 didn’t make the top 3 list.
+Indeed, in such a tough year, many bloggers failed to mention some pretty credible challenges.
+Little room was given to mosquitoes.
+Mosquitoes can drive you right off the trail, but I guess all things are relative.
+It was an extreme year for heat with bloggers making many mentions of heat.
+There was relentless wind in Southern California that some bloggers mentioned.
 A few hiking bloggers dealt with personal battles of injury, chronic stomach issues, and in more than a few cases, hangovers from recurring visits to town drinking establishments et-al.

 “We were prepared with head nets, 100% deet, and clothes doused in permethrin.

 Our first encounter with these little blood suckers came in the early morning when I needed what I call 2nd breakfast.
 We stopped so I could eat and the mosquitoes came out of nowhere.
 We put on our head nets, which makes eating difficult and I quickly shoved food under my head net and into my mouth” Nobo Hobos, nobohobos.wordpress.com